alesti/s2s-wg-innernet/README.md

 gui](https://apps.apple.com/us/app/wireguard/id1451685025?ls=1&mt=12) cannot
 handle `PostUp`, i use also wg-quick on the mac.

-`PostUp` adds routes to the hidden lan1/2 networks.
+`PostUp` adds routes to the hidden `lan1/2` networks.

 ## This is real hardware

 Since Docker and other virtualizations will add things to my network stack and i wanted to test the network stack, i built this in real hardware.

-All but the human peer (macbookpro) are part of my herd of singleboard computers (raspi 2, 3, 4, odroid h2, atom).
+All but the human peer (mbp) are part of my herd of singleboard computers (raspi 2, 3, 4, odroid h2, atom).